-5000 Community Air Monitoring Plan Template
+9470.7 Community Air Monitoring Plan Template

-5100 How to Use this Template
+How to Use this Template

-The major headings of this document are suggested for the completion of a Community Air Monitoring Plan (CAMP).
+- □ The major headings of this document are suggested for the completion of a Community Air Monitoring Plan (CAMP).
 A CAMP is not required to follow the formats suggested in the following sections, but should contain commensurate content and detail.
-CAMP templates may be customized to fill individual organization capabilities and requirements.
-Instructions, suggestions, and pre-populated information are printed in italics in the following sections.
+CAMP templates may be customized to fill individual organization capabilities and requirements. - □ Instructions, suggestions, and pre-populated information are printed in italics in the following sections.
 Delete and replace these instructions following completion.
-Rewrite suggested text to fit incident- and organization-specific needs.

-To facilitate rapid planning, many tables are prepopulated with examples or common information that may be relevant to an emergency release scenario.
-To finish tables, delete irrelevant examples, add further information as dictated by response scenario.

-Values presented in these tables should be verified and adjusted to meet the expectations and capabilities of response organizations, receiving analytical laboratories, and local response agencies.

-Prepare this document according to the standards and practices presented in the Emergency Response Community Air Monitoring Program Document.
-Reference checklists and other parts of this plan for supporting detail and information to create this document.
-After completion, review the template as a whole with all parties involved.
-Evaluate clarity and address potential gaps.
-Retain this document for continuing emergency operations.
+Rewrite suggested text to fit incident- and organization-specific needs. - □ To facilitate rapid planning, many tables are prepopulated with examples or common information that may be relevant to an emergency release scenario.
+To finish tables, delete irrelevant examples, add further information as dictated by response scenario. - □ Values presented in these tables should be verified and adjusted to meet the expectations and capabilities of response organizations, receiving analytical laboratories, and local response agencies. - Prepare this document according to the standards and practices presented in the Emergency Response Community Air Monitoring Program Document.
+Reference checklist sections and attachments for supporting detail and information to create this document. - □ After completion, review the template as a whole with all parties involved.
+Evaluate clarity and address potential gaps. - □ Retain this document for continuing emergency operations.
 Information assembled here may be used to create additional site documents and Incident Command System (ICS) planning forms.
-Please see suggested cover page for the CAMP below.

 TEMPLATE

-EMERGENC Y

-RESPONSE

-COMMUNITY A AIR
+EMERGENCY RESPONSE COMMUNITY AIR MONITORING PLAN

-MONITORING P LAN

 (Insert Incident Name)

-This incident-specific monitoring an plan is approved by: nd sampling
+This incident-specific monitoring and sampling plan is approved by:

 TITLE Date

 TITLE Date

 TITLE Date

-cc

-Figure 2: Suggested Community Air Monitoring Plan Cover Page

-5100 Introduction and Purpose
+1.1 Introduction and Purpose